 - a.
-Nothing contained in this Section shall be construed as the content-based regulation of sign messages prohibited by the federal or state constitution, statues, or court decisions. - Nothing contained in this Section shall be construed to conflict with M.G.L.
+Nothing contained in this Section is intended to be the content-based regulation of SIGN messages prohibited by the federal or state constitution, statues, or COURT decisions. - b.
+Nothing contained in this Section in intended to conflict with M.G.L.
 Chapter 85, Section 8 & 9 or M.G.L.
 Chapter 93, Sections 29 through 33, as amended.